Future-Secure-AI/sharepoint-workbook/docs/api/updateEachCell.md

 # updateEachCell

-Update every cell in a rectangular range to the same value or partial cell object.
+Applies an update to every cell in the specified range of a worksheet.

 ## Functions